 One area is which Caesars’ online casino excels is in its number of deposit methods.
 The site offers more options than just about any other regulated operator in New Jersey, and while the number of withdrawal methods is less plentiful, there’s still enough that finding a suitable option shouldn’t be difficult.

 Available deposit options include:

 - ACH (e-checks)

 - Online bank transfers

 - 7-Eleven PayNearMe

-For those who don’t have a checking account, or preference not entering their financial information online, there is PayNearMe.
+For those who don’t have a checking account, or prefer not to enter their financial information online, there is PayNearMe.
 This method allows players to load an account using cash.
-Granted, players will have to travel to a New Jersey based 7-Eleven in order to complete the transaction, and can only deposit up to $500 per day, but that’s a small price to pay for a 100 percent guaranteed acceptance rate and a lack of external fees.
+Granted, players will have to travel to a New Jersey-based 7-Eleven store in order to complete the transaction.
+Players can only deposit up to $500 per day, but that’s a small price to pay for a 100 percent guaranteed acceptance rate and a lack of external fees.

 Unfortunately, the act of making electronic deposits can also be a bit cumbersome.
 While navigating to the cashier only requires a couple of mouse clicks, players will often find themselves entering the same banking/card information for each new deposit.
 A save option would have been nice.

 Also, deposit limits were not specified on the cashiering page, nor were estimated transaction times.